adamrushy/google-navigation-poc/README.md

 ## Google Navigation Issue

-We are currently using the Google Navigation SDK in our production application but since using Hybrid map type we have noticed a flashing glitch when starting navigation.
+We are currently using the Google Navigation SDK in our production application but we have noticed inconsistent behaviour between iOS and Android.

+When starting navigation the speed widget is only displayed when moving and isn't displayed at all when the vehicle is stationary.
+Although this makes sense for the current speed we're seeing the same behaviour with speed limit.

 Steps to Reproduce:

 1. Launch the POC
 2. Tap on Start Navigation
-3. Watch for the map "flashing white".
+3. Watch that the speed information is hidden until moving.

-On closer inspection it looks like the map is repainting every time.
-This doesn't happen in other map types but more noticeable using the .hybrid map type.

-Expected result:

-1. Launch the POC
-2. Tap on Start Navigation
-3. Navigation starts without flashing or repainting the map.
+4. If become stationary again the speed information is hidden again until moving.